wearscript/wearscript-android/doc/reference.rst

 * WS.dataLog(boolean local, boolean server, double sensorPeriod): Log data local and/or remote, buffering sensor packets according to sensorPeriod.
 * WS.wake(): Wake the screen if it is off, shows whatever was there before (good in combination with WS.activityCreate() to bring it forward).
 * WS.sound(String type): Play a stock sound on Glass.
 One of TAP, DISALLOWED, DISMISSED, ERROR, SELECTED, SUCCESS.
-* WS.blobSend(String name, String blob): Send a text blob (may be binary) to the server.
-* WS.blobCallback(String name, String callback): Get text blobs from the server with the matching "name"

-  * Callback has parameters of the form function callback(data)
-  * data(string): base64 encoded blob data (this can be decoded using btoa(blobb64)), this is for security reasons.
+* WS.publish(String channel, *args): Sends PubSub messages to other devices
+* WS.subscribe(String channel, Function callback): Receives PubSub messages from other devices.
+Callback is provided the data expanded (e.g., if ['testchan', 1] is received then callback('testchan', 1) is called).
+Using javascript's 'arguments' functionality to get variable length arguments easily.

 WearScript Syntax (GDK features)
 ---------------------------------
-* WS.gestureCallback(String event, String callback): Register to get gesture events using the string of one of the events below (following GDK names, see below).
+* WS.gestureCallback(String event, Function callback): Register to get gesture events using the string of one of the events below (following GDK names, see below).

   * Each of these follows the `parameters provided by the GDK <https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/touchpad/GestureDetector>`_
   * onGesture(String gesture): The gestures that can be returned are `listed here <https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/touchpad/Gesture>`_: LONG_PRESS, SWIPE_DOWN, SWIPE_LEFT, SWIPE_RIGHT, TAP, THREE_LONG_PRESS, THREE_TAP, TWO_LONG_PRESS, TWO_SWIPE_RIGHT, TWO_SWIPE_UP, TWO_TAP